amytnyk/OOP-Middle/README.md

 We use a separate controller class that accepts and delegates requests from the UI.

 This class receives the request and calls the appropriate business logic methods assigned to a separate service class.

+### Facade
+Following this pattern, we made a CompanyService class that provides the controller with a simple interface for the complex business logic of the program.